radQueen258/service-plan/README.md

 - **April 20, 2025:** This Sunday allows for personal choice in attire, encouraging members to wear colors they prefer😊.

-# POSITIONS IF JOINT SERVICE
+# POSITIONS IF JOINT SERVICE / POSTES DU SERVICE INTERARMÉ 😊

 ## **Working Plan for the Next 8 Sundays**